some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Service Discovery messages shall have a Client-ID (16 Bits) and handle it based on SOME/IP rules.
+* Service Discovery messages shall have a Client ID (16 Bits) and handle it based on SOME/IP rules.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1138
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* The Client ID shall be set to 0, since there exists only a single SOME/IP-SD instance.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1139
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* If a Client ID Prefix is configured, it shall also apply to SOME/IP-SD.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_32